TRUMPF-IoT/OpcUaMachineTools/AlarmConverter/Python/README.md

 ##### Detailed instruction:
 - [Download and install Python](https://www.python.org/downloads/) >= Python 3.7.
 On installation set checkbox for adding to system path.
-- Install opcua-asnycio library >= 1.0.1 and aioconsole library with `pip3 install asyncua` or upgrade with `pip3 install --upgrade asyncua aioconsole` Behind a company proxy you may need to add the proxy server and trust servers.
+- Install opcua-asnycio library >= 1.0.1 and aioconsole library with `pip3 install asyncua aioconsole` or upgrade with `pip3 install --upgrade asyncua aioconsole`
+Behind a company proxy you may need to add the proxy server and trust servers.
 Search for proxy settings and look for the manual proxy server.
 `pip3 install --trusted-host pypi.org --trusted-host files.pythonhosted.org --proxy=http://username:password@proxyserver:port asyncua aioconsole`